Vampire Circus: Critical reception

+Novelisation and other media

 An 'updated' novelisation by Mark Morris was published in 2012.

-In other media

-The film was adapted into a 15-page comic strip for The House of Hammer (vol. 2) #17 (Feb.
-1978).
-It was drawn by Brian Bolland from a script by Steve Parkhouse.
+The film was adapted into a 15-page comic strip titled "Vampire Carnival" for The House of Hammer (vol. 2) #17 (Feb.
+1978), drawn by Brian Bolland from a script by Steve Parkhouse.
+It was reprinted in color in the one-shot Brian Bolland's Black Book in 1985.